MusaPollen/setup-github/Step 2.md

      * **On branch main**
      * **Your branch is up to date with 'origin/main'.**
      * **nothing to commit, working tree clean**
+     * If okay then you can start working

+ * Now start working on files.
+I will make a simple text file change and update to cloud.
+ *